 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Hemolyzed specimens will cause false elevation of serum zinc levels.

-It is essential that the specimen is collected following the trace metals collection procedure (see Metals Analysis-Collection and Transport in Special Instructions.)
+It is essential that the specimen is collected following the trace metals collection procedure (see Trace Metals Analysis Specimen Collection and Transport in Special Instructions.)